 What do Cub Scouts do?
 How old are they?
 What awards can they earn?
 Look here for quick answers.

 As a Cub Scout, you do your best and you help others.
 You learn the Scout Oath and the Scout Law.
 You also learn what they mean and how to apply them in life all while having fun with friends.

-The safety of your child while involved in any Scouting activity is the unit leader’s number one priority.
-For this reason, the BSA has created safety policies and procedures, and established age-appropriate guidelines for all Scouting activities.
+The safety of your child while involved in any Scouting activity is the Boy Scouts number one priority.
+Scouting is all about creating fun, unique opportunities for youth in a safe, protected environment.
+Scouting has been teaching proper safety techniques and preparation for over 100 years, and the BSA has created safety policies, procedures, leadership selection requirements, and established age-appropriate guidelines for all Scouting activities.

-A 2005 study by Harris Interactive found that 83 percent of men who were Scouts in their youth agree that the values they learned in Scouting continue to be very important to them today.
-Eighty-seven percent of men who remained in Scouting five or more years attribute some of their self-confidence in their work to their Scouting experience.
-Half of the group say Scouting had a positive effect on their career development and advancement, and 83 percent say there have been real-life situations where having been a Scout helped them be a better leader.
+A previous Harris Interactive study found that 83 percent of men who were Scouts in their youth agree that the values they learned in Scouting continue to impact their decisions and are important to them today.
+81 percent of previous Scouts place a high value on family and maintaining strong, healthy family relationships.
+87 percent of men who remained in Scouting five or more years attribute their work ethic and their self-confidence in their work to their Scouting experience.
+83 percent say there have been real-life situations where having been a Scout helped them be a better leader throughout their lives.

 Read more: Scouting Results